masoud-al/graph-codes/README.md

 # graph-codes
-An efficient implementation of bipartite graphs for used in simulation of erasure codes
+An efficient implementation of bipartite graphs used in simulation of erasure codes.
+The underlying data-structure is a doubly-linked list which keeps track of imediate neighbours in the graph.